project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 Next section details about setting up the Elasticsearch on your local machine.

 **Setup Elasticsearch**

-  1. For installation of Elasticsearch refer to the official [website] (https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html)
+  1. For step by step installation guide of Elasticsearch refer to the official[website](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html)

   2. The official website guides you through the installation, and if you have done a successful install of Elasticsearch, you need to
      start the server and open Elasticsearch CLI (Command Line Interface)